SimPPL/research-engineer-intern-assignment/instructions.md

 2. **IMPORTANT** Is the solution hosted with a neatly designed frontend?

-3. **IMPORTANT** Is there a search functionality for news URLs, hashtags, and other keywords across the platform, made available through this solution?

-4. **IMPORTANT** Does the solution visualize summary statistics for the results?
+3. **IMPORTANT** Does the solution visualize summary statistics for the results?
 For example:

   a.
 Time series of the number of posts matching a search query